VyamsaniHaripriya01/resume_parser_job_matcher/README.md

 ---

-## 📄 License
+## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under a custom license for **personal and educational use only**.

+- ✅ You may use, modify, and share this code for learning and personal projects.
+- ❌ Commercial use, resale, or offering this code as part of a paid product/service is **not allowed** without the author's permission.

+To request commercial use rights, contact: hpriyavtva2001@gmail.com

 ---